-- Cats at 11-12weaks can balance themselves, turn their heads from side to side, and perform some basic cat behaviors.
+- Cats aged 11–12 can balance themselves, turn their heads from side to side, and perform some basic cat behaviors.

 - You need at least two weeks to learn how to properly place your limbs.
-They develop and grow throughout their first year of age.
+They develop and grow throughout their first year of life.

 As for the bigger size of cats compared to the smaller size of their canine counterparts, they definitely win.